ricklove/GreekBibleApp/WebSite/Notes/WorkHours.md

 - Problems:
 	- Running the qunit test for loading the sample text fails using Chutzpah

 ### Hour 2

 - Parsed the data from a chapter of text
-	- Used old GreekBible project parsing code as a starting place
+	- Used oldGreekBible's parsing code as a starting place
 - Passing Tests

+### Hour 3

+- Displayed the passage text on screen with the details
+	- Used oldGreekBible's formatting of the details